mcellteam/mcell/libmcell/documentation/generated/introspection.rst

 * | **species_id**: int = ID_INVALID
   | Species id of this molecule.
-  | The species id value is only temporary and can be invalidated by simulating an
+  | The species_id value is only temporary.
+Species ids are created and removed as needed
-  | iteration.
+  | automatically and if this species is removed, this particular species_id value
+  | won't be valid.
+This can happen when a following iteration is simulated.

 * | **pos3d**: Vec3 = None
   | Contains position of a molecule in 3D space.